 Since 2013, IMG Arena, a London-based company that specializes in bringing sport and the sports betting industry closer together, has successfully provided live streamed NHL games at sports betting operators across Europe.
 The international deal is good through 2020-21; however, the NHL is “excited about the expansion of [its] international relationship with IMG Arena into the United States.”
 Steve McArdle, NHL executive vice president of digital media and strategic planning, said, “The NHL has taken a progressive approach to sports betting, and this live game streaming opportunity with IMG Arena provides another innovative touchpoint for fan engagement.”

 The agreement could not only increase fan engagement but also serve as a major boost to the NHL’s viewership.
 Currently, out of the four major U.S. sports, the NHL ranks last in television ratings.
-Under the new deal with IMG Arena, fans who bet on out-of-market NHL games now have the option to watch a live stream version of the game at various sports betting operations–games that were previously unwatchable unless a fan purchased rights to the game via the NHL or various streaming services.
+Under the new deal with IMG Arena, fans who bet on out-of-market NHL games now have the option to watch a live stream version of the game which they can look at sportdataapi.com and learn all about the schedules of various sports betting operations–games that were previously unwatchable unless a fan purchased rights to the game via the NHL or various streaming services.